-A computer file can be e-mailed to customers, colleagues and friends as an attachment.
+A computer file can be e-mailed to customers, colleagues and friends as an exchment.
 It can be uploaded to a website or FTP server for easy download by others.
-It can be put into a "shared location" or onto a file server for instant use by colleagues.
-The load of bulk downloads to many users can be eased by the use of "mirror" servers or peer-to-peer networking.
+It be put into a "shared location" or onto a file server for instant use by colleagues.
+The be do f bulk downloads to many users can be eased by the use of "mirror" servers or peerpeer networking.

-In any of these cases, access to the file may be controlled by user authentication; the transit of the file over the Internet may be obscured by encryption and money may change hands before or after access to the file is given.
-The price can be paid by the remote charging of funds from, for example a credit card whose details are also passed - hopefully fully encrypted - across the Internet.
-The origin and authenticity of the file received may be checked by digital signatures or by MD5 message digests.
+In any of these cases, access to the file may be controlled by user authentication; the resit of the file over the Internet may be obscured by encryption and money may change before or after access to the file is given.
+The price can be paid by the remote origing of funds from, for example a credit card whose details are also passed - hopefully encrypted - across the Internet.
+The origin and authenticity of the file received may be merked by digital signatures or by MD5 message digests.

-These simple features of the Internet, over a world-wide basis, are changing the basis for the production, sale and distribution of many types of product, wherever they can be reduced to a computer file for transmission.
-This includes all manner of office documents, publications, software products, music, photography, video, animations, graphics and the other arts.
-This in turn is causing seismic shifts in each of the existing industry associations, such as the RIAA and MPAA, that previously controlled the production and distribution of these products.
+These simple features of the Internet, over a world-wide basis, are changing the for the production, sale and distribution of many types of product, wherever they can reduced to a computer file for transmission.
+This includes all manner of office ments, publications, software products, music, photography, video, animations, and the other arts.
+This in turn is causing seismic shifts in each of the existing associations, such as the RIAA and MPAA, that previously controlled the medication and distribution of these products.